fkaduk/kobodeck/README.md

 Logs are written to `.adds/kobodeck/kobodeck.log` on the device.

-## Uninstalling
+## Uninstall

 Empty the file `.adds/kobodeck/kobodeck.toml`
 (delete its contents, but keep the file) and connect to Wi-Fi.
-Kobodeck will detect the empty config, remove its installed files, and exit.
+Kobodeck will remove the installed files, without deleting downloaded articles, and exit.
 If uninstall succeeded, `.adds/kobodeck/` will no longer exist.

 ### Manual uninstall